department-of-veterans-affairs/vets-design-system-documentation/src/_components/alert.md

 {% include storybook-preview.html story="components-va-alert--continue" %}

+## Examples - Default variations

+### Heading level

+Alerts can contain headings.

+{% include storybook-preview.html story="components-va-alert--heading-level" %}

+### Dismissible

+* Any alert variation can be dismissible.
+This example shows an informational alert that can be dismissed.
+* Allow a user to dismiss a notification wherever appropriate.

+{% include storybook-preview.html story="components-va-alert--closeable" %}

+### Full-width

+Full-width alerts are used only for emergency or urgent communications and should appear below the main navigation.

+#### Warning

+{% include storybook-preview.html story="components-va-alert--fullwidth" %}

+#### More about the full-width variation

+- Only available in `info` or `warning` alerts.
+- Content inside alert remains aligned to the main page grid container.
+This might not be apparent on this site in smaller screens.
+- Use for emergency or very urgent communications only.
+For example, a hurricane alert; government shutdown affecting VA services, etc. Emergency homepage alerts notify Veterans, VA employees, and the public of events that affect VA services or site features.
+- To ensure that customers always know they can find critical service information in this area, don’t use emergency homepage alerts for general press, outreach, or administrative messages.
+- Don’t stack - max is one full-width alert per page at any one time.
+(If multiple emergency issues occur at once, combine the message and link out to a landing page or to individual affected medical centers, for example.)
+- Can be used on homepage or, in true emergencies, on lower-level pages.

+## Examples - Background color only

 ### Background color only alert

 Any style of alert box can be modified to be a background-color-only alert.
 Use background alerts for immediate feedback, such as in single-page applications or Ajax forms.
 They shouldn’t be used for static alert messaging.